 It’s not a bad thing.
 Impatience is passion— the fuel that drives constant improvement.
 But many times, in the constant pursuit of the sexy “big ideas”— strategist forget the little things that matter.
 Everyday, frequent, tactical errors that hold their ideas back.
 Invisibly but insidiously.

 Here are three little mistakes I wish I had learned earlier.
 Trade-craft not found in the textbooks.
 Bad habits I wished someone had pulled me aside and just told me.
 Knowing them won’t transform you overnight into the uber-strategist, you aim to be.
 But if overlooked too long, they hold you back without you knowing it.
 Try to catch them, fix them and you’ll find yourself being just a little bit more effective.
 Approximately 5% more effective, in my estimation.

 Mistake #1: Perfecting the Brief.
 Fumbling the Briefing.

 The creative brief is a mystical document.
 The one piece of paper both clients and agencies obsess over.
 And rightfully so, because the creative brief is a business contract.
-Months of research, debate and expense are filtered down to what is essentially a formal agreement of “what kind” of creative work will be made, with what strategic intent and to what standard pf success.
+Months of research, debate and expense are filtered down to what is essentially a formal agreement of “what kind” of creative work will be made, with what strategic intent and to what standards of success.
 Without a doubt, it’s critical to the creative process.
 And writing the brief is often the strategist’s most important responsibility.

 It will be written.
 Then rewritten.
 Then rewritten again.
 Finding the “right words” will be agonizing.
 Bosses will have feedback.
 Persuading clients to agree will be painful.
 But at some point, the brief will done and this is exactly when many strategist screw up: when the brief is briefed.
-As in, during the actual briefing— the transmission to the creative people who will ultimately do the creative work.
+As in, during the actual briefing— the transmission moment to the creative people who will ultimately do the creative work.